Stochastic Optimal Linear Quadratic Regulation Control of Discrete-time Systems with Delay and Quadratic Constraints: Introduction

 \section{Introduction}

-Linear Quadratic Regulation (LQR) is a core method in optimal control theory, widely applied in fields such as engineering, economics, and biology.
-Early studies by Bellman \cite{Be58}, Kalman \cite{Ka60}, and Letov \cite{Le61} laid the foundation for LQR control.
-As research progressed, extending deterministic LQR control to stochastic systems became crucial in engineering development and practice (see Wonham \cite{Wo68}, Athans \cite{At71}, Davis \cite{Da77}, Bensoussan \cite{Be92}, and others).
-Recent studies have gone further by considering systems influenced by multiplicative noise and time delays, offering explicit solutions for optimal controllers and addressing numerous practical challenges (see \cite{Zh15}).
-For a deeper exploration of these extensions, refer to the works of \cite{Zh16} and \cite{Zh17}.
+\IEEEPARstart{L}{inear} quadratic regulation (LQR) is a core method in optimal control theory, widely applied in fields such as engineering, economics, and biology.
+Early studies by Bellman \cite{Be:58}, Kalman \cite{Ka:60}, and Letov \cite{Le:61} laid the foundation for LQR control.
+As research progressed, extending deterministic LQR control to stochastic systems became crucial in engineering development and practice (see Wonham \cite{Wo:68}, Athans \cite{At:71}, Davis \cite{Da:77}, Bensoussan \cite{Be:92}, and others).
+Recent studies have gone further by considering systems influenced by multiplicative noise and time delays, offering explicit solutions for optimal controllers and addressing numerous practical challenges (see \cite{Zh:15}).
+For a deeper exploration of these extensions, refer to the works of \cite{Zh:16} and \cite{Zh:17}.
+All of the above are unconstrained LQR problems.

-In optimal LQR control, solving the well-known Riccati equation yields the optimal control in the form of state feedback.
-This approach simplifies the LQR control problem to solving the Riccati equation.
-However, with the presence of constraints on state and control, the Riccati equation method becomes inapplicable.
-In contrast, solving constrained LQR control problems is evidently more complex and challenging.

-It is noteworthy that constrained problems arise frequently in applications of optimal control theory.
-The widespread adoption of unconstrained LQR control stems from its natural formulation of design goals as the minimization of a quadratic cost.
-However, many real-world applications require balancing multiple objectives simultaneously, and merely minimizing a single cost function often fails to meet other critical specifications.
-For a systematic approach to multi-objective problems, it is essential to explicitly consider each performance criterion and treat them as constraints.
-To discover the efficient frontier of such problems, a common method is to optimize a single objective while imposing constraints on others.
-A deep understanding of constrained LQR control and the development of efficient algorithms are crucial for achieving multi-objective optimization.
-Given that many objectives take the form of quadratic cost functions, studying LQR problems with quadratic constraints becomes particularly important.
+Constrained problems arise naturally in optimal control, particularly when multiple performance objectives must be satisfied simultaneously.
+Although the classical LQR framework is widely used for its elegant formulation of control design as the minimization of a quadratic cost, real-world applications often involve balancing several objectives at once, and merely minimizing a single cost function typically fails to meet other critical performance requirements.
+To explore the efficient frontier of such multi-objective problems, a common approach is to optimize one performance index while imposing constraints on the others.
+As a result, a solid understanding of constrained LQR and the development of efficient algorithms become essential, especially for LQR problems with quadratic constraints, since many practical specifications can be naturally expressed in quadratic form.
+Typical examples include flight planning \cite{St:83}, where fuel-efficient choices of route, altitude, and speed must still ensure timely and safe arrival under strict performance limits, as well as the control of space structures and industrial processes \cite{To:89}, where similar quadratic constraints naturally arise.